denisbykovprogofficial/TabTopic-Organizer/SECURITY.md

 # Privacy Policy

 **Extension:** TabTopic Organizer
-**Version:** Beta 0.6
+**Version:** Beta 0.5
-**Update:** June 5, 2026
+**Updated:** June 5, 2026

 ---

-##1.
-Data collection
+## 1. Data Collection

-The extension ** does not collect, store, or transfer ** data to third parties.
+This extension **does not collect, store, or transmit** any data to third parties.

-##2.
-Local work
+## 2. Local Operation

-All operations are performed on your device:
+All operations run locally on your device:

-- Analysis of titles and URLs of open tabs (current window)
+- Analyzing titles and URLs of open tabs (current window only)
-- Grouping tabs via the native browser API
+- Grouping tabs via the browser's native API
 - Storing settings in `browser.storage.local` (categories, theme, auto-grouping)

-##3.
-Network requests
+## 3. Network Requests

-The extension **does not send** network requests.
+This extension **makes no network requests**.
 Internet access is not required.

-##4.
-Storage
+## 4. Storage

 `browser.storage.local` stores only:

 - Custom categories (names, keywords, colors)
-- Auto-grouping settings (on/off)
+- Auto-grouping toggle (on/off)
-- The selected interface theme
+- Selected UI theme

-The data does not leave the browser.
+Data never leaves the browser.

-##5.
-Access to tabs
+## 5. Tab Access

 The `tabs` permission is used for:

-- Getting a list of tabs in the current window
+- Querying tabs in the current window
-- Tab groupings
+- Grouping tabs via `browser.tabs.group`

-The data is used only during the execution of the operation.
+Tab data is used only during the operation and is not persisted.

-##6.
-Contacts
+## 6. Contact

-For privacy issues, create an issue in the project repository.
+For privacy questions, open an issue in the project repository.